Chris Colabello: Minor leagues

+Major leagues

 2013 season

 On May 22, 2013, the Twins promoted Colabello to the major leagues; he made his debut that day.
 He was called up after Trevor Plouffe suffered a concussion and was placed on the 7-day disabled list.
 Colabello went 1-for-11 and was optioned on May 29.
 He was called back up on May 30 after a strained left calf forced Plouffe to the 15-day disabled list.
 However, after having played two additional games, Colabello was sent down again when Plouffe returned.

 Colabello had a very successful minor league season, hitting .352/.427/.639 with 24 home runs (2nd in the league) and 76 RBIs (tied for 2nd) in 89 games, and was named the International League Most Valuable Player at the end of the year, as well as the Rookie of the Year.
 Called up to the Twins again towards the end of July, Colabello spent the rest of the year in the big leagues, but his .194 average and 7 home runs in 55 games was far off his minor league pace.

-On September 2, 2013, Colabello hit the first major league grand slam off Houston Astros' reliever Chia Jen Lo, and Twins won 10-6.
+On September 2, 2013, Colabello hit his first major league grand slam off Houston Astros' reliever Chia Jen Lo, and Twins won 10–6.

 After his 2013 season, Colabello garnered significant interest from several teams in the Korea Baseball Organization, including a reported $1 million contract offer from the LG Twins (with a similar $1 million buyout going to the Minnesota Twins).
 On December 21, Colabello announced that he would not pursue the opportunity to play overseas, saying "Going to Korea would mean giving up the dream of being a big-leaguer".